hb9kns/plog/README.md

 # plog

+_Please note: documentation is work in progress, be patient for now!_

 Plog is a suite of some scripts to be run on a UNIX server for handling Markdown formatted blogs, glogs, and email newsletters with Git.